coderarjob/meghaos-x86/docs/notes/paging.md

-## Megha Operating System V2 - x86
+# Megha Operating System V2 - x86
-## Paging
 ------------------------------------------------------------------------------

+## Where should we initiate and start using paging?
+categories: note, x86
 _18th Dec 2020_

-# Where should we initiate and start using paging?
+Where should we initiate and start using paging?
  * In `boot1` or
  * In `kernel`